"Flipped Orlando: Panoramas by Roberto Bocci" at the Orlando Museum of Art

 Posted in News

-This text was embossed in a plaque before the entrance of the first 1971 California Disneyland Park.
-After forty years, it still embodies the spirit of Walt Disney to construct an experience for visitors to escape reality and enter a world of fantasy, simulation and imagination.
+This text was embossed on a plaque before the entrance of the first 1971 California Disneyland Park.
+After forty years, it still embodies the spirit of Walt Disney to construct an experience for visitors to escape reality and enter a world of fantasy, simulation, and imagination.

-Much like a painting that requires brushstrokes, his composite panoramas involve a process of assembling different images by cutting, overlapping and resizing them to create one cohesive composition.
-In selecting from hundreds of photographs, these compositions not only reflect multiple points of view and simultaneity, they also capture various moments in time.
-Bocci reveals a 360 degree view of a world as seen and experienced by the artist.
+Much like a painting that requires brushstrokes, his composite panoramas involve a process of assembling different images by cutting, overlapping, and resizing them to create one cohesive composition.
+In selecting from hundreds of photographs, these compositions not only reflect multiple points of view and simultaneity, but they also capture various moments in time.
+Bocci reveals a 360-degree view of the world as seen and experienced by the artist.
 Each photograph acts as a building block that is remapped to create a new image that becomes a portrait of the artist’s mind.

 About the Artist

 Roberto Bocci is a photographer and multimedia artist born in Siena, Italy.
 His artistic concerns encompass multiple points of view and questions of personal and social identity.
-He has shown his work in the United States, Europe, Japan and Australia.
+He has shown his work in the United States, Europe, Japan, and Australia.
 Bocci has been awarded fellowships and grants including a Fulbright Fellowship and Woodstock Photography Grant among others.
-His work includes photographs, installations and digital images.
-Currently he lives and works in Arlington, Virginia and Washington, D.C. and is Associate Professor of Digital Art and Photography at Georgetown University.
+His work includes photographs, installations, and digital images.
+Currently, he lives and works in Arlington, Virginia and Washington, D.C., and is an Associate Professor of Digital Art and Photography at Georgetown University.